How to Build a Compliance-Ready Waste Management Plan in 5 Simple Steps

 - Documentation – Keep signed attendance sheets; they are proof of compliance during an audit.

 I still remember the first time I asked a new technician to demonstrate how to close a sharps container.
 He fumbled, the lid snapped shut too hard, and a needle bounced off the table.
 We all laughed, then practiced until the motion was smooth.
 That moment turned a potential safety scare into a memorable lesson.
+For a full hands‑on training session checklist, refer to our detailed guide.

 Step 5 – Review and Improve